Tools & calculators

 Best fit for this card

 If you are looking for a Visa card at a reasonable cost with a good points earning rate in a flexible rewards program, plus full insurance benefits, you should seriously consider this card.
 It will be especially suitable if you think your monthly spending will rarely exceed $2,000 and you don’t need a supplementary card.
-You can use it for a year without paying a fee and collect 65,000 points, so it’s certainly worth trying out if you can meet the $35,000 minimum income requirement.
+You can easily collect 65,000 points and $50 cashback, effectively worth $330 and more than covering the annual fee for the first three years.

 I’ve banked with ANZ for several years and have always been pleased with their service.
 Recently I was charged interest for my credit card after the automatic payment to pay my credit card didn’t happen (this was because I had lost my credit card and had to cancel it, and then I wasn’t able to set up an automatic payment to my credit card until after I had my new one – a long story!) and the customer service operator removed the charge after looking through my history and saw that I had always paid my credit card balance on time.